 Indeed, Nairobi offers some obvious advantages over the camp.
 As a large city, it has many gay and lesbian inhabitants.
 Although some refugees say they've met gay Kenyans, most live apart from the gay social scenes that exist here.
 Some have gone to a downtown gay club—one that perennially gets raided by police.
 But for most, their communication with Kenya's LGBT community is primarily digital—they message over WhatsApp, share photos and videos on Facebook, seek relationships on Grindr.

 Somewhere on the city's southern outskirts, 30 LGBT refugees shared a large house along a rocky street.
 They spent their days inside listening to music, cooking, and eating together.
 Outside they played netball, a team sport that resembles basketball.
 They only left the compound to buy food or attend meetings and interviews at various resettlement agencies, government offices, and foreign embassies.
 At least, though, they lived in relative safety in a community of their own.
-Until late last year, that is, when threats by homophobic neighbours became so severe that they decided to abandon the house altogether.
+Until late last year, that is, when threats by homophobic neighbors became so severe that they decided to abandon the house altogether.

 "Sometimes I would go say hi to him, and I would find him in a skirt, a dress, makeup.
 I'd say, 'You're in Nairobi, remember?
 They are homophobic here.'"

 The LGBT refugees in Nairobi are perennially being chased out of their homes.
-One sunny Saturday in February 2015, a group of LGBT refugees gathered at a house in a densely packed neighbourhood for a celebration.
+One sunny Saturday in February 2015, a group of LGBT refugees gathered at a house in a densely packed neighborhood for a celebration.
 One of them was leaving.
 Francis, a gay man from Uganda, had been granted resettlement in Sweden less than a year after he arrived in Kenya.
 His good fortune gave hope to the rest.

 Among the 50 or so guests at the send-off was Natah, the lesbian from Kampala who had fled to Kakuma in early 2014.
 Natah had eventually left for Nairobi, where she met and became friends with Francis.
 For the party, Francis dressed in a skirt.
-Normally Natah would tell him off for such behaviour: "Sometimes I would go say hi to him, and I would find him in a skirt, a dress, makeup.
+Normally Natah would tell him off for such behavior: "Sometimes I would go say hi to him, and I would find him in a skirt, a dress, makeup.
 I'd say, 'You're in Nairobi, remember?
 They are homophobic here.'"
 But that day, with Francis on the brink of freedom, she decided the skirt could stay.

 The party was going strong, with Ugandan music playing and lots of dancing.
 But Natah, who didn't drink, decided to head home a little after sundown.
 She bid a final farewell to Francis, who insisted she give him one last, loving goodbye slap on the ass.
 Fifteen minutes later, Natah was standing at a bus stop when her phone rang.
 It was her friend Josephine, another Ugandan lesbian, who was still at the party.
 "She said, 'The police have come.
 They're going to arrest us.'"